ALAADROID/OOP-Bank-System/README.md

 ## How It Works

-1. Account Initialization: Creates bank account instances with unique identifiers and initial deposits.
+1. Create bank accounts with unique IDs and initial balances.
-2. Transaction Validation: Verifies that transfer amounts are positive and that senders possess adequate funds (including overdraft limits where applicable).
-3. Execution & State Update: Adjusts balances across accounts safely and records transaction outcomes successfully.
+2. Perform deposits and withdrawals with validation.
+3. Transfer funds securely between accounts.
+4. Demonstrate inheritance and polymorphism through specialized account types.
+5. Apply overdraft and commission rules in the advanced version.

 ## 📥 Cloning the Repository